Played, endorsed, and distributed by Douglas Blue Feather

 - The shorter flutes are very easy to play and learn on.
 The longer bore flutes have a deeper voice and are recommend for those that already play the Native flute or any other wind instrument.

 - Each flute has a warranty against defective workmanship for 30 days after purchase.
-Each flute includes a free "How To Play The Native American Flute" Book and DVD (Item 28 - DVD & Booklet - How To Play The Native American Flute as listed below)
+Each flute includes a free "How To Play The Native American Flute" Book and DVD (Item 26 - DVD & Booklet - How To Play The Native American Flute)